The Dropout Protocol

 Underground community refuge during infrastructure failure, people huddled around emergency lights with a painted circle-and-line symbol on the wall

 In corporate zones, when the Grid fails, automated systems kick in.
-Near-zero mortality.
+Response time: seconds.
+Mortality: near zero.
 In interstitial zones, nobody comes.
 The Dropout Protocol is what happens instead — community-maintained survival practices that nobody designed, funded, or is responsible for.
-Formalized in 2168 after Sector 3C atmospheric failure killed 200 people, the Protocol exists for one reason: people kept dying until people stopped dying as much.
+Formalized in 2168 after the S9-C atmospheric failure killed 200 people who didn't know where to go, the Protocol exists for one reason: people kept dying until people stopped dying as much.

-"It exists because people kept dying until people stopped dying as much." — Common saying in Sector 7G
+"It exists because people kept dying until people stopped dying as much." — Common saying in The Deep Dregs

 Type Emergency Infrastructure Failure Response